 - Nasuverse magic users tend to be very scholar-like, studying spells and the workings of mana and magical beings, experimenting to harness the sorceries, and passing their knowledge on to their descendants.
 This is actually an evolution that occurs within the series.
 It's noted in Kara no Kyoukai that originally, wizards believed that even explaining how their magic works to someone who doesn't know makes it less effective.
 In Melty Blood, Sion was originally cast out of her academy for daring to share research on her attempts to cure vampirism with other wizards outside of her academy.
 The events that occur within both series have apparently brought about a 180 turn, when it has become apparent to the wizards that they really need to know what the hell they're doing.
 In the manga, Sion is bemused how they completely ignore how she was ever banished in the first place.

-- In Fullmetal Alchemist, alchemy is studied exactly like a science.
+- In Fullmetal Alchemist, alchemy is considered a science.
 Alchemists do research like scientists, and those alchemists employed by the state are required to demonstrate the results of their research once a year in order to continue receiving funding (although the main characters do less research and more fighting with alchemy).
-They even discuss theories as to where the energy used in alchemy comes from (tectonic plate movement in the Manga/second Anime, souls of people from a parallel universe in the first anime).
+In the manga there's a debate over the difference from alkahestry, with the two drawing on different power sources.

-- An offhand remark of Ed's tells us that Alchemy began from cooking.
-Which is fitting, since preparation of food is about the most common chemistry people actively do.
+- In Amestris it's commonly said that alchemy began in the kitchen.
+Which is fitting, since preparation of food is about the most common chemistry people actively do and historical alchemy is the predecessor to chemistry.

 - Mahou Sensei Negima! treats magic in this manner as well.
 Spells, more often than not, work with the laws of physics rather than against them (those spells that do break physics are said to be the most advanced and difficult).
 Negi himself is described as conducting numerous tests and experiments when developing new spells and ways of stopping Magical Worlds from collapsing, and he even references scholarly articles in magical research at one point, in much the same way a modern-day physicist would reference another scientist's work.

-- The sequel series to Negima, UQ Holder, takes things a step further; magical scholarship and mundane scholarship have been unified, to the extent of Magi Tech becoming so ubiquitous that there are smartphone apps to cast spells for those without the aptitude, complete with no-inherent-magic Muggles writing new and improved versions of said spellcasting apps via proper understanding of how the programming works for that sort of thing.
+- The sequel series to Negima, UQ Holder!, takes things a step further; magical scholarship and mundane scholarship have been unified, to the extent of Magitek becoming so ubiquitous that there are smartphone apps to cast spells for those without the aptitude, complete with no-inherent-magic Muggles writing new and improved versions of said spellcasting apps via proper understanding of how the programming works for that sort of thing.

 - Ghost Hunt is all over this trope.
 Featuring mystics, psychics, paranormal investigators and exorcists from various religions all working together at once, the show utilizes them and their techniques in a consistently logical fashion and they investigate paranormal activity in a similarly consistent action.